DiligentGraphics/DiligentSamples/Tutorials/Tutorial24_VRS/readme.md

 ```

-## Updated Engine API
+## VRS API in Diligent Engine

-Variable rate shading feature must be enabled during engine initialization.
+Variable rate shading feature must be enabled during the engine initialization:

 ```cpp
 Attribs.EngineCI.Features.VariableRateShading = DEVICE_FEATURE_STATE_ENABLED;
 ```

-Graphics pipeline description was extended with a `PIPELINE_SHADING_RATE_FLAGS ShadingRateFlags` field.<br/>
+A graphics PSO that will be used with VRS must set the `PIPELINE_SHADING_RATE_FLAGS ShadingRateFlags` field in its description.<br/>
-PSO which use per-draw or per-primitive rate must be created with the `PIPELINE_SHADING_RATE_FLAG_PER_PRIMITIVE` flag.<br/>
+PSO that uses per-draw or per-primitive rates must be created with the `PIPELINE_SHADING_RATE_FLAG_PER_PRIMITIVE` flag.<br/>
-When using texture based VRS all PSO which is used for rendering must be created with the `PIPELINE_SHADING_RATE_FLAG_TEXTURE_BASED` flag.
+When using a texture-based VRS, all PSOs that are used for rendering must be created with the `PIPELINE_SHADING_RATE_FLAG_TEXTURE_BASED` flag.
-Combination of `PIPELINE_SHADING_RATE_FLAG_PER_PRIMITIVE` and `PIPELINE_SHADING_RATE_FLAG_TEXTURE_BASED` is valid but hasn't additional effect.
+Combination of `PIPELINE_SHADING_RATE_FLAG_PER_PRIMITIVE` and `PIPELINE_SHADING_RATE_FLAG_TEXTURE_BASED` is valid but has no additional effect.

-To begin texture based shading rate the new method `IDeviceContext::SetRenderTargetsExt()` was added, which uses attributes structure with `pShadingRateMap` field.
+To begin texture-based shading rate, `IDeviceContext::SetRenderTargetsExt()` should be called, that uses attributes structure with `pShadingRateMap` field:

 ```cpp
 ITextureView*           pRTVs[] = {m_pRTV};
 SetRenderTargetsAttribs RTAttrs;